froala/django-froala-editor/README.rst

 License
 ===============

-This package is licensed under WTFPL.
+This package is available under BSD License.
 However, Froala editor is free only for non-commercial projects.
 For other uses, see http://editor.froala.com/download for licensing.